stevekinney/react-typescript/content/Migrating from PropTypes.md

 ````

 It's convention to just take the name of your components and tack on -`Props` on to the end.
 You don't have to be overly creative.

+This isn't particularly compelling code, but if you want, you can check it out on the `basic-implementation` branch.

 And with that, it's time to move on to [Refactoring from PropTypes, an exercise](Refactoring%20from%20PropTypes,%20an%20exercise.md).